cea-hpc/modules/INSTALL.rst

 When installing from a distribution tarball, documentation is pre-built and scripts to configure Modules Tcl extension library and compatibility version builds are already generated.
 Thus no additional software is required.
-When installing from a clone of the git repository, documentation and scripts to prepare for compilation have to be built and the following tools are required:
+When installing from a clone of the git repository or from a git archive export, documentation and scripts to prepare for compilation have to be built and the following tools are required:

 * autoconf
 * automake